melt-umn/lambda-calculus/README.md

 ## Releases
 - Release 0.1.0: made in April, 2020
+- Release 0.1.1: made in October, 2020

 ## License
 This software is distributed under the GNU Lesser General Public License.
 See the file LICENSE for details.
 More information can be found at http://www.gnu.org/licenses/.

 ## Related publications
-Release 0.1.0 is discussed in the paper "Reflection of Terms in Attribute Grammars: Design and Applications" by Lucas Kramer, Ted Kaminski, and Eric Van Wyk.
-At the time of release this paper has been submitted to the Journal of Computer Languages (COLA).
+Release 0.1.1 is discussed in the paper "Reflection of Terms in Attribute Grammars: Design and Applications" by Lucas Kramer, Ted Kaminski, and Eric Van Wyk.
+At the time of release this paper has been accepted in the Journal of Computer Languages (COLA).

 It is an extension of ``Reflection in Attribute Grammars'' by the same authors, presented at the 2019 ACM SIGPLAN